OttoDIY/blockly/README.md

 ## Help us add new Languages

-Leave your mark in the world by translating Blockly for the world, you are welcome to contribute with any languages you know, it will benefit you and everyone in your community.
+Leave your mark in the world by translating Blockly, you are welcome to contribute with any languages you know, it will benefit you and everyone in your community.

 The more people helping to translate the better, it is important to translate while understanding the context and what is the robot actually doing to be accurate.